 8. Is Your Site Social?

-Over the past few years, social networking has become a crucial part of any small business’s marketing plan, but older sites were simply not built to take advantage of them – because they didn’t exist!
+Over the past few years, social networking has become a crucial part of any small business’s marketing plan, this is not to be taken lightly, look at how well YEAH!
+Local SEO company‘s clients website do!
+So, it’s obvious you might need an upgrade, but older sites were simply not built to take advantage of them – because they didn’t exist!
 Do you have a Facebook page?
 Twitter account?
 Pinterest?
 Newsletter signup?
 Blog?
 Can your site visitor’s easily share your content on their social networks?